Washington D.C. Cancer Misdiagnosis Lawyer

 - Pap test and human papillomavirus (HPV) testing

 The Canary Foundation, a nonprofit organization dedicated to identifying cancer, stated, “Survival rates improve dramatically when cancer is diagnosed early and the disease is confined to the organ of origin.”
 The Canary Foundation reported that early detection makes a significant difference with multiple forms of cancer.

 According to the Canary Foundation, colon cancer has a 91 percent five-year survival rate when it is caught early, but only an 11 percent survival rate when it is caught late and has spread to other organs.
 Similarly, 90 percent of people diagnosed early with ovarian cancer survive five years, while only 28 percent survive five years if the cancer is allowed to spread.

-Your Legal Options After a Delayed Diagnosis Of Cancer
+Your Legal Options After a Failure to Diagnose Cancer in Washington D.C.

 If your physician has made a delayed diagnosis, they may express some level of regret and apologize, but this does not necessarily mean they are accepting liability for your injuries.
 Under District of Columbia Code § 16–2841, “an expression of sympathy or regret made in writing, orally, or by conduct made by or on behalf of the healthcare provider to” a victim, any member of a victim’s family, or any individual claiming damages is inadmissible as an admission of liability.